f00d4tehg0dz/ai-chat-discord-bot/README.md

 ## WIP

 Utilizes [DiscordJs](https://discord.js.org/#/) and [unofficial chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) for ChatGPT prompts.
 Huggingface Stable Diffusion 2, and Stable Diffusion 1 image generation.
-As well as Dall-E(TBD) image generation integration.
+As well as Dall-E mini(TBD) image generation integration.

 Much of the codebase was refactored, linted/cleaned with ChatGPT.
 As well as solutions were discovered through ChatGPT prompts.